-Description The subjects comprise an extended two storey semi-detached house.
-Accommodation Ground Floor: Entrance Hallway, Living Room, open plan Dining Kitchen and Shower Room with wc.
-First Floor: Hallway Landing with en-suite Cloakroom off, Bedroom 2 and Family Bathroom with wc.
-Gross internal floor area (m2) Approximately 100 square metres.
-Neighbourhood and location The subjects are located within an established residential housing area which lies within Elderslie.
-The immediate surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.
-Age Circa.
-65 years old.
-Weather At the time of inspection it was overcast and dry.
-Chimney stacks The subjects are served by a mutual chimney stack which is of brick construction finished externally in render.
+Description The subjects comprise an extended two storey detached house.
+Accommodation Ground Floor - Entrance porch open to Entrance hallway, Living Room, Dining Room with Kitchen off and Shower room with wc.
+First Floor - Hallway Landing, 3 Bedrooms and Family Bathroom with wc.
+Gross internal floor area (m2) Approximately 99 square metres.
+Neighbourhood and location The subjects are located to the south of Paisley town centre where the immediately surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.
+Age Approximately 50 years.
+Weather At the time of inspection it was dry and bright.
+Chimney stacks The subjects are served by a single chimney stack which is of brick construction, finished externally in render.
 Flashings, where visible, were seen to be formed in lead.
 Visually inspected with the aid of binoculars where required.

-Roofing including roof The main roof is pitched, hipped and overlaid in concrete tile. space Access was obtained to the main roof void through a hatch located within the ceiling of the hallway landing.
-The roof is of traditional construction having timber framing with timber sarking boards and a bitumen underfelt.
-Access was generally limited to boarded areas only.
-Within the void there is a disconnected PVC cold water tank.
-The rear extension roof is mono-pitched and overlaid in concrete tile with no roof void area to inspect.
+Roofing including roof space The main roof is pitched and overlaid in concrete tiles.
+Access was obtained to the main roof void through a hatch located within the ceiling of the hallway landing.
+The roof is of traditional construction having timber framing and timber sarking boards.
+The void has been partly floored and inspection was heavily restricted due to a large number of stored personal items within the void.
+No inspection of the mono-pitched roof void over the porch was possible as there is no accessible hatch.
+Over the rear extension the roof is flat and overlaid in felt.
+An external inspection was undertaken via telescopic ladders to the rear.
 Sloping roofs were visually inspected with the aid of binoculars where required.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-Rainwater fittings The rainwater conductors and downpipes are formed in PVC.
+Rainwater fittings The rainwater conductors and downpipes are formed in cast iron or PVC.
 Visually inspected with the aid of binoculars where required.
-Main walls The main outer walls are of traditional cavity brick construction finished externally in roughcast and brickwork.
-The rear extension appears to be of modern timber framed construction finished externally in matching roughcast.
+Main walls The main outer walls are of traditional cavity brick construction, finished externally in render and brickwork.
+The rear extension and front porch are assumed to be of traditional cavity brick construction with matching finishes.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors Windows throughout are of uPVC framed double glazed units. and joinery The front entrance door is formed in composite with double glazed panels and the rear double doors within the dining area are formed in uPVC with double glazed panels.
-The eaves, soffit and fascia boards are formed in timber.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-External decorations Painted finishes to masonry, metalwork and timbers.
-Visually inspected.
-Conservatories / porches There are no conservatories or porches.
-Communal areas There are no communal areas.